Apollys/TheLibraryOfLife/principles__ray_dalio.md

 >
 > 2. Don't worry about looking good — worry instead about achieving your goals.
 >
-> 3. Don't overwieght first-order [immediate] consequences relative to second- and third-order [long-term] ones.
+> 3. Don't overweight first-order [immediate] consequences relative to second- and third-order [long-term] ones.
 >
 > 4. Don't let pain stand in the way of progress.
 >